The Best Trekking Pole Review For Hiking and Backpacking

 The Leki Micro Vario Ti COR-TEC is a very packable pole that folds down to an impressive 15".
 Not only does it feature our favorite grip among collapsible poles but it features our favorite handle in our entire review.
 Near the best factor of all, is that it's on the less expensive side of all of the poles we tested at $140.

-If packability is one of the most important features you're looking for, then be sure to check out the shortest of the products mentioned above, but remember that most of these products have at least some compromise in adjust-ability and/or durability, especially the Raidlight, being killer for less aggressive day hiking and backpacking, but certainly less durable and likely inappropriate for most heavy duty uses.
+If packability is one of the most important features you're looking for, then be sure to check out the shortest of the products mentioned above, but remember that most of these products have at least some compromise in adjust-ability and/or durability, being killer for less aggressive day hiking and backpacking, but certainly less durable and likely inappropriate for most heavy duty uses.
 One nice thing about the Black Diamond Distance FLZ, Leki Micro Vario Ti COR-TEC, and The Micro Vario Carbon is that they are nearly as compact, all breaking down to around 15" but all offer around 20 cm of adjustability.
 The Komperdell C3 Carbon compact, the most compact traditionally telescoping design has a maximum length of 120 cm, around 20 cm shorter than most comparably designed models in the review.

 We have broken a lot of poles during our testing as well as through the 15 plus years we've been using them.
 The most common times we have broken them is when one punches through snow or into a gap between rocks and we bend or fall snapping the lowest or second lowest section.
 While all poles are far from being "break proof" some are certainly more durable than others.
 The biggest contributing factor to durability, is shaft construction and material.